simagis/simagis-plane-pyramid-sdk/readme.txt

-Service open-source library for implementing plane pyramid for Simagis Live project.
+Open-source mini-SDK for implementing plane pyramid for Simagis Live project.